-In 2020 currency forecasts are primarily influenced by the perceived relative coronavirus impact on economies and the success of government's response to the pandemic.
+In 2021 currency forecasts are primarily influenced by the perceived relative coronavirus impact on economies and the success of government's response to the pandemic and impact on tourism.

-Besides the protests so far in 2020 AUD/THB forecasts are primarily focused on the coronavirus impact on and response by both economies, in particular the drastic impact to tourism for Thailand.
+Besides the protests last year AUD/THB forecasts have been primarily focused on the coronavirus impact on and response by both economies, in particular the drastic impact to tourism for Thailand.

-Protesters have demanded the removal of Prime Minister Prayuth Chan-ocha, a new constitution and reduction in the powers of the king.
-Normally events such as this would be seen as impacting the Thai tourist industry and thus also the Baht, however tourism is minimal during the coronavisrus pandemic.
+Protesters had demanded the removal of Prime Minister Prayuth Chan-ocha, a new constitution and reduction in the powers of the king.
+Normally events such as this would be seen as impacting the Thai tourist industry and thus also the Baht, however tourism is minimal during the coronavirus pandemic.